MIDS-scaling-up/v3/week06/lab/docker/scripts/README.md

 sudo init 5
 ```

-The basic TF-TRG conversion process looks like:
+The basic TF-TRT conversion process looks like:

 ```
 # max_workspace_size_bytes sets how much GPU memory will be avaible at runtime